jamis/jamis.github.io/_posts/2014-06-09-bitter-roots-growing-tree.md

 Fergus closed the little book and set it aside.
 "Once I knew the algorithm I wanted, it was just a matter of summoning a Walker to pace out the passages, and then quick-growing hedges to form the walls.
 Took about three days, all together."

 Basil nodded, eyes twinkling over his voluminous mustaches.
 "Well, very nicely done, Fergus.
 The Conclave would be impressed!
-These really are impressive mazes.
+These really are extraordinary mazes.
 The height of the hedges is particularly intimidating."

 Fergus seemed to appreciate the praise for a moment, but then dropped his gaze to the floor again, glowering.
 "Well, little good they did me.
 They failed to keep someone out, and they failed to keep someone in.
 At this point, they only earn me complaints from the Imperial Courier Service."